desmap/endgame-monorepo/README.md

 The implementation:

-1. **Monorepo with TypeScript Project References**; while this feature isn't easy to grok it's the most simple way to setup a proper monorepo with incremental builds
+1. **Monorepo with TypeScript's Project References**; while this feature isn't easy to grok it's the most simple way to setup a proper monorepo with incremental builds
 2. **Conditional imports** will be handled only on the client side and only in the compile target with `webpack.NormalModuleReplacementPlugin` within Next.js
 3. **Interoperability with Next**; TypeScript references (actually the "repos" in the monorepo) have to be declared in Next's `tsconfig.json` as `paths`, this works but be aware that Next does not rebuild on change of the imported module, example: